LanselonX/project5-cs50/README.md

 - `task_detail_api` - serves to describe the team's task in detail

-- `create_team` - the function is needed to create a command
+- `create_team` - the function is needed to create a team

 ### 3. **urls.py** Defines routes including index: